September & October In Saugatuck

 Loving Life Like a Local | Indian Summer in Saugatuck

 Congratulations!
 Your reservation at Wickwood in September or October means you have discovered the secret shoulder season of our area.
 People from around the country come to see the magnificent range of fall colors, and just the thought of biting into a HoneyCrisp Apple, picked fresh from the tree, is enough to make anyone’s mouth water.
-Indian Summer is the perfect time to come and stay a while.
+Indian Summer is the perfect time to explore the many things to do in Saugatuck, so come and stay a while.

 1. Begin to Experience the Difference of Life at Wickwood

 Arrive in Saugatuck and check-in at Wickwood.
 The off-street private lot at the Inn makes parking a breeze, and the smell of brownie bites baking in the oven beckons you inside.
 The personalized and professional attention you receive from the Innkeeper sets the stage for an outstanding visit.
-Sip a cup of single origin coffee from Kobrick as you settle into your well-appointed room.
+Sip a cup of locally roasted coffee from Simpatico as you settle into your well-appointed room.
 Breathe easy as any strain leftover from your travels melts away.